 For example, before installing the TFTP client, if you open a command prompt and type ‘tftp’, it will return the below message.

 When it is installed, the same command will give the below output.

-That was the clear indication that Windows TFTP client is installed on your computer.
+That was a clear indication that the Windows TFTP client is installed on your computer correctly.

-Once we installed the client on Windows 10 PC, we need to allow TFTP traffic in the Windows firewall or your third-party firewall/anti-virus solution.
+Once we installed the client on Windows PC, we need to allow TFTP traffic in the Windows firewall or third-party firewall/anti-virus solution.

 - You can altogether disable the Windows firewall to test it.

 - Allow the TFTP program or port number in the firewall.